robertmxmx/otree-Robert/README.md

 	c.
 No, A will not learn how B reacted in Task 1.

 	The correct answer is (a) in the Deterrence treatment, and (c) in the NoDeterrence treatment.
+- Update the Belief questions.
+See emailed Word document.
+Just need to add headers to break up the questions.
+Make sure headings are reasonably large and prominent, compared to default text.

 ## Toby To Do